 He continued, “A lot of Malaysians have trouble writing and communicating in English.”
 Okay, he said something along those lines.

 And that was when a lightbulb lit up in my head.
 Yes!
 English!
 I never thought of that!
 It was something I took for granted, and it was never my forte.
-I'm not an English lecturer, like Azimah was.
-But I do have years of experience working in a corporate environment writing emails, letters and web content for literally thousands of customers.
+I’m not an English lecturer, like Azimah was.
+But I do have years of experience working in a corporate environment writing emails, letters and web content every day for literally thousands of customers.

 We chose the most popular topic, created a simple website (the one you’re browsing through right now) and decided that email subscription was the best way to communicate to those who wanted to join the class.
 [We’ll send reminders and a link for that class and updates on our future plans for My English Matters through email, so please subscribe if you haven’t yet!]